Post-Baccalaureate Programs

 • Physics

-Since everyone will be taking the same courses at the same time you will find a genuine post-bac community among the students.
+Since everyone will be taking the same courses at the same time you will find a genuine post baccalaureate community among the students.
 The program directors are keenly aware of your needs and will set aside time in the curriculum to prepare for the MCAT, supply letters of recommendation and advise you on the application process.

 If you were lucky enough to attend a post-baccalaureate that has a linkage program, you might be able to avoid the "glide" year (time from applying to enrollment) completely.

-Groups Underrepresented in Medicine
+Groups Underrepresented in Medicine (URM)

 This post-baccalaureate is for underrepresented minorities and is intended to increase diversity in the field of medicine.
-I will be very straight forward and mention that these post bac programs vary from institution to institution.
+I will be very straight forward and mention that these post baccalaureate programs vary from institution to institution.

-Some post bacs focus on completing the basic sciences, others give graduate credit, while some are a combination of both and then some.
+Some post baccs focus on completing the basic sciences, others give graduate credit, while some are a combination of both and then some.
 The underrepresented in medicine post-baccalaureate is consistent in helping minorities get into medical school and this may include:

 • improving study skills